tingerrr/subpar/src/lib.typ

 ///
 /// - kind (str, function): The image kind which should be used, this is mainly
 ///   relevant for introspection and defaults to `image`.
 This cannot be
-///   automatically resovled like for normal figures and must be set.
+///   automatically resolved like for normal figures and must be set.
 /// - numbering (str, function): This is the numbering used for this super
 ///   figure.
 /// - numbering-sub (str, function): This is the numbering used for the sub